-A user’s trust determines how much influence their tips have on the ranking of content, and how much they earn from the daily sat reward pool paid to tippers as explained here.
+A user’s trust is an important factor in determining how much influence their tips have on the ranking of content, and how much they earn from the daily sat reward pool paid to tippers as explained here.

 The daily sat rewards for posters and commenters only depends on the Web of Trust to determine the most popular content.
 The trust level of a user who makes a great post or comment will not impact their reward amount.

 If you see content you don't like, you can click the